Rigid models for 2-gerbes I: Chern-Simons geometry: Rigid models

 of $U(1)$-bundles on $Z_3^{[3]}$ commutes, where $E_{ab}$ is the pullback along the map $Z_3^{[2]} \to Z_1^{[2]}$ induced by the map $(a,b)\into (0,1,2,3)$ in the simplex category $\Delta$. \end{itemize} \end{enumerate} \end{proposition}

 \begin{proof} The proof follows the same reasoning as, for example, \cite[Theorem 5.2]{BM}, following an idea of Grothendieck. \end{proof}

-\begin{remark} The definition of bundle 2-gerbe given as \cite[Definition 6.5]{MRSV} is both more and less general than Definition \ref{def:vstrictb2g}: it restricts to a specific choice of simplicial submersion $Z_\bullet \to Y^{[\bullet+1]}$ (one induced from the submersion $Z_1\to Y^{[2]}$ in a specific way), but also allows for a trivialisation of the gerbe on $Y^{[3]}$ that is not strong.
+\begin{remark} The definition of bundle 2-gerbe given as \cite[Definition 6.5]{MRSV} is both more and less general than Definition \ref{def:vstrictb2g}: it restricts to a specific choice of semisimplicial surjective submersion $Z_\bullet \to Y^{[\bullet+1]}$ (one induced from the surjective submersion $Z_1\to Y^{[2]}$ in a specific way), but also allows for a trivialisation of the bundle gerbe on $Y^{[3]}$ that is not strong.
 However, it is somewhat remarkable that for the main example in the literature, the Chern--Simons 2-gerbe, the rigid definition here is sufficient. \end{remark}

-\begin{remark} A structure similar to that in Definition~\ref{def:vstrictb2g} is considered by \cite{KM19}, built using a bisimplicial space arising from a suitable square of maps of manifolds.
-In the notation of the current paper, the simplicial manifold $Z_\bullet$ would be the \v{C}ech nerve of a `horizontal' submersion parallel to $Y\to X$ in a certain commutative square.
+\begin{remark} A structure similar to that in Definition~\ref{def:vstrictb2g} is considered by \cite{KM19}, built using a bisimplicial space arising from a suitable square of maps of manifolds (we outline the details in Appendix~\ref{app:bigerbes}).
+In the notation of the current paper, the semisimplicial manifold $Z_\bullet$ would be the \v{C}ech nerve of a `horizontal' submersion parallel to $Y\to X$ in a certain commutative square.
 The key example considered by \cite{KM19} in their framework under the name `Brylinski--McLaughlin bigerbe' fits naturally in our framework, and corresponds to the `Chern--Simons bundle 2-gerbe' in the terminology of \cite{CJMSW}.
-However, the point of view in \cite{KM19} is more geared towards \emph{fusion} products on loop spaces, whereas in this article we are concerned with more \emph{pointwise} products on loop groups and explicit computations with connective structures. \end{remark}
+However, the point of view in \cite{KM19} is more geared towards \emph{fusion} products on loop spaces, whereas in this article we are concerned with more \emph{pointwise} products on loop groups and explicit computations with connective structures.\footnote{We recall that fusion products amount to composition in the \v{C}ech groupoid $PG^{[2]} \rightrightarrows PG$, namely $(\gamma_1,\gamma_2)(\gamma_2,\gamma_3) = (\gamma_1,\gamma_3)$.
+Often in the literature, especially when dealing with merely continuous paths, the identification is made that $PG^{[2]}$, the space of paths from the identity element that meet at their other endpoints, is `the same' as (a version of) $\Omega G$ the space of loops at the identity.
+One makes a loop by following the first path, then the reverse of the other path, and the composition above `fuses' loops along half their length, and removes the detour back to the basepoint along $\gamma_2$.
+However, in this paper, we replace this \v{C}ech groupoid by the isomorphic \emph{action} groupoid $PG\times \Omega G \rightrightarrows PG$, and here the composition is implemented by $(\gamma, \eta_1)(\gamma\eta_1,\eta_2) = (\gamma,\eta_1\eta_2)$, where of course $\eta_1\eta_2(t) = \eta_1(t)\eta_2(t)$.} For the sake of completeness, we give the construction of a rigid bundle 2-gerbe (resp. rigidly trivialised rigid bundle 2-gerbe) from a bigerbe (resp.\ a trivialised bigerbe) in Appendix~\ref{app:bigerbes}. \end{remark}